havardlovas/gref4hsi/README.md

 # gref4hsi - a toolchain for the georeferencing and orthorectification of hyperspectral pushbroom data.
-This software was made with a special emphasis on georeferencing and orthorectification of underwater hyperspectral data close-range.
+This software was made with a special emphasis on georeferencing and orthorectification of hyperspectral imagery from drones and underwater robots.
 However, it is equally simple to use for airborne data, and probably even for satellite imagery (although modified approaches including analytical ellipsoid intersection may be better).
-A coregistration module might be added in the future to flexibly improve image alignment.
+There is also a coregistration module (at beta stage) which, given an accurate RGB orthomosaic, can optimize geometric parameters (static or time-varying) to align the data.
+The functionality in bullet form is:
+* georeference.py: The software currently supports direct georeferencing through CPU-accelerated ray tracing of push broom measurements onto terrain files including 3D triangular meshes (\*.ply), 2.5D raster DEM/DSM (e.g. \*.tif) and geoid models.
+* orthorectification.py: The software performs orthorectification (a form of image resampling) to any user specified projection (by EPSG code) and resolution.
+The default resampling strategy is north-east oriented rasters, but the software does support memory-optimally oriented rasters (smallest bounding rectangle).
+When you resample, you essentially figure out where to put measurements in a geographic grid.
+In the software, we resample the data cube, an RGB composite of the cube, but also ancillary data like intersection/sun geometries, pixel coordinates (in spatial dimension of imager) and timestamps.
+* coregistration.py: Given a reference RGB orthomosaic (e.g. from photo-matching) covering the area of the hyperspectral image, the coregistration module does SIFT-matching with the RGB composite (handling any differences in projection and raster transforms).
+The module also has an optimization component for using the matches to minimize the reprojection error.
+The user can select/toggle which parameters to optimize, including boresight angles, lever arms, camera model parameters or time-varying errors in position/orientation.
+Notably the module requires that the pixel-coordinates and timestamps are resampled, as done automatically in the orthorectification step.

 This README is a bit verbose, but is meant to act as a "tutorial" as well, and I recommend trying to understand as much as possible.